splinter/caramel-client-translate/README.md

-This script provides a way for caramel based applications to perform translations even on the client side
+This script provides a way for caramel based applications to perform translations even on the client side.

+#Depedencies
+1. JQuery 1.8 +
+2. caramel.handlebars.client.js

+Please insert the script after the script tags for the above libraries

 #Installation
 1. Copy this script to the themes/{themeName}/js folder of your caramel based jaggery application